ItsSimko/MVC-Weather-App/README.md

 ## Features

 - **Weather Forecast**: Retrieve current weather conditions and forecasts for a specified location from a external api.
-- **User Registration/Login**: Users can register, login, and save their favorite locations for weather forecasts.
+- **User Registration/Login**: Admin registration and login, with proper site privileges using JWT for authentication.
+- **Database Security**: Proper hashing and salting using SHA256 and random salt generation for passwords.
+Using alternative admin account for app connection with limited DB permissions.
+- **MS Tests**: Used built-in testing in visual studio to preform some unit tests on code.
 - **Entity Framework**: Utilizes Entity Framework to manage database interactions for user data.
 - **Vue.js Integration**: Frontend development powered by Vue.js for dynamic and responsive user interfaces.